How to Prevent Computer Overheating and Keep Your PC Cool

 If you have a basic computer case, chances are the fans aren’t the most efficient.

 Fans are often cheap, durable, easy to install, and can drastically improve your computer’s airflow and general temperature readings.
 Before you try to buy the biggest fan you can find, look up the specifications of your case.
 More often than not, these specs will clarify how many fans you can mount, the size of the fans, and where they should be located.

 Larger fans are usually better because they can pull more air.
 They can also run at lower RPM than smaller fans for the same efficiency, which helps reduce the noise.

 Upgrade Your CPU Cooler

-The answer: correctamundo.
-Not only can high temperature PC parts lead to random shutdowns, they can also lead to permanent damage to your PC.
-Even if you aren’t having immediate overheating problems, remember that a cooler PC is a happier PC.
-Keep your components clean, your cables managed, and your PC away from overly hot conditions (i.e. playing my mixtape) to have it running optimally.
+Not only can overheated computer parts lead to random shutdowns, but they can also lead to permanent damage to your PC.
+Even if you aren’t having immediate overheating problems, remember that a cooler computer is a happier one.

 Hopefully, your computer is now running cool.
 To celebrate, enjoy its power and play some demanding PC games .